Sharing is caring!

 Going to the hammam persisted as a rich cultural experience with an essential, constantly-evolving social function .
 From my experience, the social aspect of the hammam is priceless.
 Being surrounded by women, caring for women, in a relaxing environment feels very refreshing.
 There is an element of “slumber party vibe” mixed with deep tradition and sanctity.

 When you go to Turkey, you have to try it to find out for yourself.
 It’s an experience worth checking out, for sure!
-Click here to book yours using my affiliate link.
-I may get a small commision at no extra cost to you.
+A lot of people ask, “How much is a Turkish Hammam?”
+Click here to check how much a hammam costs in Istanbul.
+I may get a small commission at no extra cost to you.

 Hammams have played an interesting historical role as gathering spaces for people not permitted social visibility.
 That’s why traditional hammam in Turkey and other Mediterranean countries quickly became social spaces for women that helped support the expression of their social power .